-3 Paired Studies
+Paired Studies

-The above analysis is applicable when you have two unrelated samplings for two different populations.
+The above analysis is applicable when you have two unrelated samples for two different populations.
 A much more statistically powerful technique can be used when you've performed a paired study.
-In a paired study, each value in set A has a corresponding value in set B. Often, paired studies are before-and-after studies, where measurements are taken on the same subject before and after a treatment.
-It offers much more statistical power because you are able to factor out much of the biological diversity in the population.
+In a paired study, each value in set A has a corresponding value in set B. Often, paired studies are beforeand-after studies, where measurements are taken on the same subject before and after a treatment.
+If offer much statistical power because you are able to factor out much of the biological diversity in the population.

-When working with data from paired studies, you should compute a Δ for each pair of measurements, then compute $\overline{\Delta}$ and its CI using the techniques for a single distribution.
+When working with data from paired studies, you should compute a Δ for each pair of subjects, then compute $\overline{\Delta}$ and its CI using the techniques for a single distribution.